 PolicyMap is a web-based online data and mapping application that provides access to over 15,000 indicators related to demographics, housing, crime, mortgages, health, jobs and more.
 Data is available at all common geographies (address, block group, census tract, zip code, county, city, state, MSA) as well as unique geographies like school districts and political boundaries.
 Data comes from both public and proprietary sources.
 A complete list of data available can be found in the data directory.

-PolicyMap also provides a Quick Start Guide and a short video tutorial.
+PolicyMap also provides tutorials and a short video tutorial as well.

 Combines information on scientific research and government policies in a single resource.
 Topics are extensively covered from the standpoints of atmosphere, emissions, mathematical models, effects on people and animals, and environmental action in response to global pollution issues.
 Includes material from conference proceedings and hard-to-find documents, along with information from primary journals in the field.
 This database is one component of the "Environmental Sciences & Pollution Management (ESPM)" database.
 To identify additional results with a broader scope, consider conducting your search in ESPM.